How to Select Range

 Frequently Asked Questions

-How can I select a range in Excel using IronXL?
+How do I select a range of cells in Excel using IronXL?

-What is the method to select a row in IronXL?
+What is the method to select an entire row in IronXL?

-You can select a row by using the `GetRow` method with zero-based indexing.
-For example, to select the 4th row, use `worksheet.GetRow(3)`.
+You can select an entire row in IronXL using the GetRow method with zero-based indexing.
+For example, to select the 4th row, use worksheet.GetRow(3).

-How do I select a column using IronXL?
+How can I select a column in an Excel worksheet using IronXL?

-Yes, you can combine multiple `IronXL.Ranges.Range` objects using the '+' operator.
-This allows you to merge two or more ranges into a new range.
+Yes, you can combine multiple IronXL.Ranges.Range objects using the '+' operator to merge two or more ranges into a new range.

-What operations can I perform on selected ranges in IronXL?
+What operations can I perform on a selected range in IronXL?

-Once you've selected a range in IronXL, you can perform operations such as sorting, calculations, and aggregations.
+Once a range is selected in IronXL, you can perform operations like sorting, calculations, and aggregations.
+Any modifications to cell values within these ranges will dynamically update the spreadsheet.

 Software Engineer